Blogging can help generate more leads, foster trust with your readers, and improve rankings on search engines.

 We know that it takes more than a catchy headline to create a good blog post.
 To keep your audience engaged from the headline to the conclusion, you need to make sure your text is readable.

 Hemingway App is a free tool that analyzes your text's readability.
-It will highlight any sentences that are complex or dense, use passive voice, or have too many adverbs so you can edit accordingly.
-This editor will also calculate a readability score so you can ensure your writing aligns with your buyer persona's level of education.
+It highlights any sentences that are complex or dense, use passive voice, or have too many adverbs, so you can edit accordingly.
+This editor will also calculate a readability score so you can ensure your writing aligns with your reader persona's vocabulary and comprehension.

-In tandem with the Hemingway App, you can use Grammarly to write correct blog posts.
-The premium version of Grammarly will not only check your spelling, grammar, and punctuation to flag any irregularities like repetitive words, missing verbs, faulty parallelism, or incorrect adverb placement — it will also recommend vocabulary enhancements and detect any instances of plagiarism.
+In tandem with the Hemingway App, you can use Grammarly to write engaging and grammatically-correct blog posts.
+The premium version of Grammarly will not only check your spelling, grammar, and punctuation, but it will also recommend vocabulary enhancements and detect any instances of plagiarism.

 You can choose to draft or copy and paste your blog posts into the Grammarly editor.
 You can also install Grammarly as a Google Chrome browser extension to offer suggestions as you write in Google Docs, Twitter, LinkedIn, and other sites.